bacontime/games-mirror/rules/othercards-nothanks.md

 ---
 title: No Merci!
+subtitle: Inverse Bidding
+players: 3-5
+equipment: "2-10 in 4 suits.
+Chips."
+author: Thorsten Gimmler
+layout: game
 parent: Other Card Games
 ---

-# No Merci!

-*Inverse Bidding*

-Players
-: 3-5

-Deck
-: 2-10 in 4 suits
+Game is played with 2-10 in 4 suits.

-Equipment
-: Chips
+Remove the Aces and Faces.

 - Give each player 13 chips.
 - Randomly remove 7 cards.